michaelo/sapt/README.md

 * Support response-time as test-prereq?
 Perhaps in playlist
 * Test/verify safety of string lengths: parsing + how we add 0 for c-interop
 * Verbose-flag, which also activates curl-verbosity
+* Support list of curl-commands as output?
+* Doucment all limitations: sizes of all fields etc

 Later:
 ------